Seduced by Moonlight

-Seduced by Moonlight is the third novel in the Merry Gentry series by Laurell K. Hamilton.
+Seduced by Moonlight is the third novel in the Merry Gentry series by American writer Laurell K. Hamilton.

 Plot introduction

 A faerie princess turned private investigator in a world where faeries are not only known to the general public, but are also fashionable, the title heroine is Princess Meredith NicEssus, also known as Merry Gentry.
 As niece to Andais, The Queen of Air and Darkness, she is a royal of the Unseelie Court.
 While her aunt tried to kill her as a child, she has since offered her the title as crown princess as the Court needs more heirs.

 Plot summary

 Seduced by Moonlight begins shortly after the events of A Caress of Twilight.
 Kurag, Goblin King, is insisting upon proof that Kitto has become sidhe following sex with Merry.
 She offers an extra month of their alliance for every goblin hybrid she can bring into sidhe magic.

 During the discussions, Siun, Kitto's nightmarish, spidery former mistress, appears and he is terrified.
 It is revealed that Rhys also swore blood price on her, as it was she that took his eye when he failed to "glow" for her during sex.
 In his fear, Kitto accidentally uses the Hand of Reaching to open a portal through the mirror.
 Siun falls through and is trapped half-way, and after some negotiation, Kurag allows the Ravens to do what they like.
 Kitto viciously wounds her, and Rhys kills her with a sword.

 It is revealed that Meredith is a vessel for the Goddess Danu when she inadvertently brings the pregnant Maeve Reed back into her god-head, and gives Frost newfound god status (which he is not comfortable with).
 The cup or cauldron also reappears after Merry has a dream about it, an effect that has significant impact upon the sidhe who believed it lost forever.

 During sex with Merry many of her lovers suffer unexpected side-effects: